Fish

 04

 Chop cucumber.
 Halve cherry tomatoes.
-Thinly slice spring onions.
+Thinly slice spring onion.
 Pick mint leaves from stems.
 Place cucumber, tomato, spring onion, mint and quinoa in a large bowl and toss to combine.

 QuiteLike